 shea butter:

-- helps to keep skin soft and smooth for pregnancy, for bubs + for the whole family.
+• extremely moisturising + hydrating and helps to keep skin soft and smooth for pregnancy, bubs and the whole family.

 common ingredients in baby oil

-Baby oil is often used for baby massage, and is commonly known as an emollient.
-It is known to lock moisture into human skin, by creating a barrier on the surface of your skin to protect it from water loss.
-It can often be found in moisturisers: in the form of Jojoba oil or Almond oil – as they are known to mimic our natural lipids: the fatty substances found inside our skin that makes it feel smoothe.
-So, using body oil is known to be ideal for restoring + improving the surface of your baby’s skin.
+Baby oil is often used for baby massage and is commonly known as an emollient.
+It locks moisture into human skin by creating a barrier on the surface to protect it from water loss.
+Body oil can often be found in moisturisers, such as Jojoba or almond oil.
+It mimics our natural lipids, the fatty substances inside our skin that make it feel smooth.
+So, using body oil is ideal for restoring and improving the surface of your baby's skin.

-- multiple uses: to remove cradle cap, soften skin in bath or for baby massage
+• multiple uses: to remove cradle cap, soften the skin in the bath or for baby massage

-- ideally used after baby is 1 month old, as oil does not absorb as well on newborn skin
+• ideally used after the baby is one month old, as oil does not absorb as well on newborn skin

-- it can clog pores if overused, or if used on very oily skin. this isn’t usually an issue if used sparingly and for dry skin concerns.
+• it can clog pores if overused or used on very oily skin.
+If used sparingly and for dry skin concerns, this isn't usually an issue.

 which oil can I use to massage baby?

-A quality oil infused with the right botanicals is a great starting point for DIY baby massage, with our skin-loving nourish oil formulated with plant-friendly + cruelty-free skin nurturing goodness.
+A quality oil infused with the right botanicals is a great starting point for DIY baby massage.
+Our skin-loving nourish oil is formulated with plant-friendly, cruelty-free, skin-nurturing goodness..

 introducing nourish

-b.box body nourish bath + massage oil may help improve a baby’s skin’s elasticity by softening, nourishing, and reconditioning their delicate skin.
-Enriched with a deeply hydrating + moisture intensive carrier oil base, our aromatic nourish bath + massage oil may not only gently leave your baby’s skin feeling hydrated, silky smooth and smelling beautiful, but it is made from botanical elements of coconut, sunflower + jojoba to commonly hydrate and replenish their skin’s natural barrier.
-This includes the essential oils of mandarin + chamomile that may offer nourishing properties to sensitive skins prone to dryness or irritation.
+b.box body nourish bath + massage oil may help improve a baby's skin's elasticity by softening, nourishing, and reconditioning their delicate skin.
+Enriched with a deeply hydrating + moisture-intensive carrier oil base, our aromatic nourish bath + massage oil may not only gently leave your baby's skin feeling hydrated, silky smooth and smelling beautiful, but it is made from botanical elements of coconut, sunflower + Jojoba to hydrate and replenish their skin's natural barrier commonly.
+This includes the essential oils of mandarin + chamomile that may offer nourishing properties to sensitive skin prone to dryness or irritation.

-To use, simply massage nourish into your baby’s skin for a relaxing + hydrating experience, and for an extra nourishing boost.
+To use, massage nourish into your baby's skin for a relaxing + hydrating experience and an extra nourishing boost.

 Here’s a bit of detail about nourish’s key ingredients:

-- through a tiny chemical process, commonly separates the oily liquid so that a ‘pure’ version of it can be added to our skin care.
+• The oily liquid is commonly separated through a tiny chemical process so that a 'pure' version can be added to skincare products.

 chamomile: